uclaacm/hack-curriculum/stackschool/2-servers/README.md

 heckJSON = "{"studentOrgRanking":1,"color":"#C960FF","rizz":100,"website":"https://hack.uclaacm.com"}"
 ```

+### REST API's: What's on the Menu?

+we have a standard language of requests, we need a standard library of requests (what can the client request) -> defined by API

+continue restaurant analogy; waiter, menu, etc.

-[^1]: Note that a mainframe is just a special name for a server that is capable of performing a large amount of concurrent operations
+[^1]: Note that a mainframe is just a special name for a server that is capable of performing a large amount of concurrent operations.

-[^2]: A blackbox is a term for an object that takes some input and transorms it into some desired output, with the user not necessarily knowing the details of how it works
+[^2]: A blackbox is a term for an object that takes some input and transforms it into some desired output, with the user not necessarily knowing the details of how it works.

 [^3]: Can you imagine if you had to be familiar with all the intricacies of servers just to watch a YouTube video?